 This May and September Travac Tours is celebrating the spirit of John F Kennedy with a four-day, three-night package to Boston that will appeal to your senses as well as your wallet.
-Irresistibly priced at only $829.00 per person double (plus taxes of $90 per person), Boston’s charm awaits you!
+Irresistibly priced at only $919 per person including all taxes based on double occupancy ($829 per person + taxes of $90), Boston’s charm awaits you!

 While in Boston, you will experience the elegance of the Sheraton Boston, optimally located close to shopping, restaurants and nightlife.
-The Sheraton is also within comfortable walking distance from many popular landmarks.
+The Sheraton is also within a comfortable walking distance to many popular landmarks.

 Travac’s Boston holiday includes round trip transportation via a comfortable chartered coach, accommodation in downtown Boston, a four-hour narrated city tour highlighting JKF, a visit to the John F. Kennedy Museum, a visit to the Edward Kennedy Institute for the U.S. Senate and the services of a reliable Travac Tours Director.

 Don’t miss the opportunity to join Travac’s Boston tour.
 Departures are available on May 28 or September 22.

 This morning you will depart the Westgate Shopping Centre for your journey to Boston.
 A lunch stop will be made en route.
 Expect to arrive at your hotel in the late afternoon.